Skip to main content

 The Primary Systems in Transition

-As your body reclaims its hormonal autonomy, several key metabolic systems that were influenced by will begin to shift back toward their natural state.
+As your body reclaims its hormonal autonomy, several key metabolic systems that were influenced by synthetic hormones will begin to shift back toward their natural state.
 Understanding these systems provides a framework for interpreting the changes you may experience.

 • Glucose and Insulin Signaling ∞ While on combined hormonal contraceptives, your body may have become less responsive to insulin, the hormone that manages blood sugar.
 This means your pancreas had to work harder to maintain balance.
 As you discontinue, your cells can regain their sensitivity to insulin, which has cascading effects on your energy levels and overall metabolic efficiency.